-How Meditation Reverses Anxiety By Activating The Body's "Relaxation Response"
+How Meditation Activates The Body's "Relaxation Response," Reverses Anxiety

 We are living in stressful times.
 The mounting career, relationship, and family commitments we face makes living in this chaotic, fast-paced world all the more difficult.

 Pile on always connected modern technology, and only an absolute master can truly switch his mind off from the stress of worldly pressures and demands.

 In a 2010 American Psychological Association survey, 75% of Americans reported that their stress levels were so high that they felt unhealthy.